amperity/amperity-docs/shared/destination_settings.rst

 .. setting-the-trade-desk-offline-tracking-tag-name-start

 The name of the tracking tag for which offline events are associated.
+The name is a string, may have up to 256 characters, must be unique, and may not duplicate any previous name that was used for the same advertiser and offline data provider ID.
+The tracking tag name will appear in the UI for |destination-name| exactly as it is entered in Amperity.

 .. setting-the-trade-desk-offline-tracking-tag-name-end

+.. setting-the-trade-desk-offline-tracking-tag-name-context-start

+|destination-name| uses a combination of the tracking tag name, your brand's advertiser ID, and offline data provider ID to build a unique offline tracking tag ID.
+Use the offline tracking ID to help measure the success of your brand's marketing campaigns.

+.. setting-the-trade-desk-offline-tracking-tag-name-context-end